exercism/v3/languages/csharp/docs/examples/new-concept-exercise-arrays.md

 # [C#] Add new Concept Exercise - arrays

-This issue describes a new `arrays` exercise that should be added to the [v3 C# track][csharp].
+This issue describes a new `arrays` exercise that should be added to the [v3 C# track][csharp-docs].

 ## Goal

-The goal of this exercise is to teach the student how the concept of [collections][collection] is implemented in [C#][microsoft.com-collections].
-We'll teach the student about collections by having the student work with one specific type of collection, namely the [array][array].
+The goal of this exercise is to teach the student how the concept of [collections][docs-v3-types-collection] is implemented in [C#][docs.microsoft.com-collections].
+We'll teach the student about collections by having the student work with one specific type of collection, namely the [array][docs-v3-types-array].
 The students will learn to define arrays, iterate over array items, access items by index, and more.

 Of the many available C# collection types, we chose to use the `array` collection type as the first collection type students will be taught for the following reasons: